friquifund/website/pages/efforts.md

 # Our efforts

 Our mission is to support young STEM students in need.
-This support is materialized through different actions and efforts.
+We've come a long way from our [initial call to action]](/announcement), and today we support students through multiple actions and efforts.

 ## Collaboration with NGOs